dev-otitarenko/docker-mssql/README.md

 # Sample database for examples

 This is the docker image with MS SQL database for mostly all my samples.
-You can find script for creation all tables
+You can find script for creation all tables [here](https://github.com/dev-otitarenko/docker-mssql-sampledb/blob/main/db/init.sql)

 # Checking parameters

-Before running the docker container with DB, please change parameters in docker-compose.yml suitable for you:
+Before running the docker container with DB, please change parameters **(SA_PASSWORD, ports, container_name)** in docker-compose.yml suitable for you:
 ```sh
 version: '2'
 services: